 Wash the area with fresh water.
 Remove any foreign material at the wound site.
-Contact an emergency room.
-Soak wound in the hottest water the patient can tolerate for 30 - 90 minutes, if instructed to do so.
+Soak wound in the hottest water the patient can tolerate for 30 - 90 minutes while contacting your local emergency services.

 Determine the following information:

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 The wound will be soaked in a cleaning solution and any remaining foreign material will be removed.
 Symptoms will be treated as appropriate, and some or all of the following procedures may be performed:

 Recovery usually takes about 24 - 48 hours.
 Outcome often depends on how much poisonous venom entered the body, the location of the sting, and how soon treatment is received.
 Numbness or tingling may persist for several weeks after the sting.
 Skin breakdown is sometimes severe enough to require surgical treatment.

 A puncture to the patient's chest or abdomen may lead to death.